ja0nz/bachelorarbeit/paper.md

 </script>
 ```

 As mentioned before, HTML templates provide an opportunity to define **CSS modules**.
 Tags like `<style>` and `<slot>` create a kind of stencil filled by content from the `index.html`.
-As it is possible to expand templates in place it could also be possible to define **template components** like the `mobile-template` to atomize the component further and to increase code brevity.
+As it is possible to expand templates in place it could also be possible to define **template components** like the `mobile-template.html` to atomize the component further and to increase code brevity.

 Overall, the `<shop-checkout>` should provide a taste of web components and their ingredients in practical usage.
 On a bigger scale things would certainly look different and less static than in the given example.
 Still, the microservice approach is intended to be somewhat visible in this example.